 There’s nothing worse than when you get hit with a wave of fatigue.
-While it’s of course normal to feel tired once in a while, you’ve hit a point where you’re noticing you feel tired ALL THE TIME.
-Though sleep does of course play an important role in this (more on this later), your constant fatigue may be caused by something else.
+While it’s normal to feel tired once in a while, you’ve hit a point where you’re noticing you feel tired all the time.
+Though sleep does of course play an important role in this, your constant fatigue may be caused by something else.

 YOUR DESK JOB (AKA: A sedentary lifestyle)

-One of our favorite excuses for bailing on exercise is that we’re “too tired.”
+One of our favourite excuses for bailing on exercise is that we’re “too tired.”
 But skipping regular exercise actually makes those feelings worse.
-And when we’re working at jobs where we have to be seated 90% of the time, finding a way to stay active can be hard.
+And when we’re working at jobs where we have to be seated 90% of the time (exacerbated by COVID-19-imposed remote working), finding a way to stay active can be hard.

 Being physically active during the day can also contribute to a better night’s sleep, as studies have shown that regular exercise leads to improved sleep quality and can reduce fatigue during the following day.